Here’s an introduction to spray foam roofing, which will cover these six points:

 Existing roof system

-If you have a rubber roof, spray foam can be installed right over top.
+If you have a rubber roof, spray foam can be installed right over the top.

-You can see how different roofing systems require more or less work to be ready for a spray foam installation.
+You can see how different roofing systems require more or less work to prepare for a spray foam installation.

 How tall is your building?

-If your roof is two stories high and it’s easy to access the roof, that will be much more cost-effective than the same roof that’s 10 stories high in a downtown area where it’s difficult to access the roof.
+Suppose your roof is two stories high and easy to access.
+That will be much more cost-effective than the same roof 10 stories high in a downtown area where it’s difficult to access the roof.

 Now that we know how much a spray foam roof costs, let’s get into the problems they can have.